jose5556/To-do-list/README.md

     Click the Delete button to remove it from the list.

 All changes happen in real-time and reflect immediately on screen.

-📌 Note
+### 📌 Note

-This is a front-end only application.
+- This is a front-end only application.
-You can expand it by adding local storage, a backend, or even drag-and-drop support in the future!

-Feel free to fork this project, customize it, and make it your own productivity tool 🛠️✨
+- Feel free to fork this project, customize it, and make it your own productivity tool 🛠️✨

-Let me know if you’d like to add a screenshot section, demo link, or deployment instructions!